Rupert Brooke

 About the author

-Born in 1887, Rupert Brooke was an English poet educated at Rugby School and later at King's College, Cambridge.
-He became part of the literary life around Cambridge and was admired in his own time for both his writing and his striking public image.
+Born in Rugby, England, in 1887, Rupert Brooke studied at Rugby School and later at King's College, Cambridge.
+He was associated with the Georgian poets and was admired in his own lifetime for both his lyrical style and his striking public image.